-The Adesto RM25C family also includes the Fast Read Data command, which facilitates reading memory data at higher clock rates, up to 10 MHz.
+The Adesto RM25C family also includes the Fast Read Data command, which facilitates reading memory data at higher clock rates, up to 20 MHz.
 After the $\overline{\text{CS}}$ line is pulled low to select the device, the FREAD op-code is transmitted via the SDI line.
 This is followed by the 2-byte address to be read (A15-A0) and then a 1-byte dummy.
-For the 256-Kbit device, only address A0 to A14 are used; the rest are don't cares and must be set to "0".

 The next 8 bits transmitted on the SDI are dummy bits.
 The data (D7-D0) at the specified address is then shifted out onto the SDO line.
-If only one byte is to be read, the \overline{CS} line should be driven high after the data comes out.
+If only one byte is to be read, the $\overline{CS}$ line should be driven high after the data comes out.
 This completes the reading of one byte of data.

-The FREAD sequence can be automatically continued by keeping the CS low.
+The FREAD sequence can be automatically continued by keeping the $\overline{\text{CS}}$ low.
 At the end of the first data byte, the byte address is internally incremented and the next higher address data byte is then shifted out.
 When the highest address is reached, the address counter rolls over to the lowest address (00000), allowing the entire memory to be read in one continuous read cycle.
 The FREAD sequence is shown in Figure 9-6.